 Young people keen to be more involved have been able to choose to do a short follow-up telephone interview in the months after completing an online survey.
 Those who participate receive an additional $20 gift card.
 An AIFS researcher will call the young person to talk in more detail about some of the topics in the online survey and about other aspects of participants’ out of home care experiences and/or post-care life.
 The telephone interview usually takes about 20 minutes (depending on how long participants want to talk).

 The researchers are also analysing an extract of de-identified data (that means, it is anonymous) from the DHHS Client Relationship Information System (CRIS).
 The point of this analysis is see what the whole population of care leavers looks like (e.g. how long most people spend in care and what kinds of placements they were in).
 There is no access to file notes or case notes and researchers are not given young people’s names or identifying details.

 Participants in the Survey of Young People are also asked to give their consent to link their survey data to their case file data.
 This will allow the researchers to explore, in more detail, how their in-care placements affected their lives after leaving care.

 3. Carer and caseworker surveys

 There are also annual online surveys for out-of-home care workers and carers to allow them to express their thoughts and opinions about the out of home care and leaving care systems in Victoria.
-The second round of carers and care workers’ surveys are now out.
 Whether you’ve completed one before or not, we’d love to hear from you.
 If you are a carer go to the carers survey.
 For out of home care workers or leaving care workers, go to the caseworkers survey.